How can Fluid Attacks help with HIPAA compliance?

 Although Fluid Attacks’ Continuous Hacking service goes beyond the HIPAA, testing around 200 technical security requirements in each of your projects, we can guarantee the detection of all vulnerabilities in your software associated with this standard.
 In addition, we provide you with reliable reports so that your team can take the necessary steps to adjust and maintain your information systems in line with such requirements.
 We allow you to avoid penalties and, above all, guarantee secure systems for customers or users, thus ensuring their continued trust.

-All our security testing is based on Rules, which is a set of security requirements written by us in a comprehensible manner, using several international standards as a reference.
+All our security testing is based on Criteria, which is a set of security requirements written by us in a comprehensible manner, using several international standards as a reference.
 It allows you to parameterize the assessments we make to your systems and determine what your company agrees to comply with and what would be considered a vulnerability.

 The HIPAA or Health Insurance Portability and Accountability Act is legislation created by the U.S. Congress in 1996.
 It was enacted to regulate and improve the flow of Protected Health Information (PHI; any data that could be used to identify a patient) within the healthcare context to avoid fraud and theft.
 This standard comprises five general rules, among which we highlight the Privacy Rule and the Security Rule for the storage and handling of PHI by covered entities (i.e., health plans, healthcare clearinghouses and healthcare providers) and business associates.

 The covered entities have to respond to and implement three particular safeguards for the protection of PHI.
 These sets of requirements belong to the Code of Federal Regulations, Title 45, Part 164, Subpart C - Security Standards for the Protection of Electronic Protected Health Information and are specifically the Administrative (164.308), the Physical (164.310) and the Technical (164.312) safeguards.